 Please do your best to keep your kitties out of your baby's crib or bed.
 I know I sound like an old grandmother, but it is a safety hazard for a cat to snuggle around an infant's face.

-Meow mix has never hurt anyone, but you want to make sure that the cat food is not left out where your toddler can get into it.
+Meow mix generally doesn't hurt anyone, but you want to make sure that the cat food is not left out where your toddler can get into it.

 Now, getting a little more disgusting, make sure the litter box is somewhere where the child has no access.
 You don't want to be the parent who calls me horrified that their baby just had a snack of cat poop.

-If any family members seem to be plagued with allergies, consider checking out Advanced Allergy solutions.
-I have seen them make a huge difference for some people
+If any family members seem to be plagued with allergies, consider checking out Advanced Allergy Solutions.
+I have seen them make a huge difference for some people with allergies to cats and/or dogs

 Dogs, Babies, and Expectations – Getting YouReady!